 DID YOU KNOW ?

-To ensure that your mountaineering boots are perfectly waterproof, we recommend that you add high gaiters or overboots.
 These will allow you to considerably improve water resistance, but they also provide much better thermal insulation.
 Designed with completely waterproof, windproof and especially very resistant materials.
-These accessories are essential for your outings in winter. |
+These accessories are essential for your outings in winter.

 How to choose your mountaineering boots according to your level and experience?